-(c) Using the equations governing free-fall and the average value of the maximum height to calculate the initial velocity of the ball when it leaves the launcher in the space below (remember to include the height of the launcher in your calculation).
-Also, determine the uncertainty in the velocity from the standard deviation of the maximum height measurements and record the final answer in the form $v\pm\delta v$ in the space below with the proper number of significant digits.
+(b) Using the equations governing free-fall and the average value of the maximum height to calculate the initial velocity of the ball when it leaves the launcher in the space below (remember to include the height of the launcher in your calculation).
+Also, determine the uncertainty in the velocity from the standard deviation of the maximum height measurements and record the final answer in the form $v \pm \triangle v$ in the space below.

-(d) Do the muzzle velocities determined in Parts 1 and 2 agree within experimental uncertainties?
+(c) Do the muzzle velocities determined in Parts 1 and 2 agree within experimental uncertainties?
 If not, explain why.
 Which value do you have more confidence in and why?

-Part 3: Projectile Motion (a) Clamp the projectile launcher to the edge of your lab table and set it up to launch the projectile horizontally.
+Part 3: Projectile Motion

+- (a) Clamp the projectile launcher to the edge of your lab table and set it up to launch the projectile horizontally.
 Make sure that the launcher is pointing in a direction such that the projectile can travel 2 m without hitting anything.
-Measure the height of the muzzle from the floor and record it below along with an estimated uncertainty as $y\pm\delta y$ with the proper number of significant digits. (b) Using your best value for the muzzle velocity and the equations for projectile motion, predict where the projectile will land on the floor (the final x position) in the space below.
-Also, determine the uncertainty in this value from the uncertainties in v and y and record the final result in the form $x\pm\delta x$ with the proper number of significant digits. (c) But a piece of tape on the floor at the position y .
-Also, but pieces of tape on the floor at $y + \delta y$ Then fire the projectile at the target.
-Did the ball land within $x \pm \delta x$? (c) Put a piece of tape on the floor at the position x .
-Also, put pieces of tape on the floor at $x\pm\delta x$.
+Measure the height of the muzzle from the floor and record it below along with an estimated uncertainty as $y \pm \triangle y$. - (b) Using your best value for the muzzle velocity and the equations for projectile motion, predict where the projectile will land on the floor (the final x position) in the space below.
+Also, determine the uncertainty in this value from the uncertainties in v and y and record the final result in the form $x \pm \triangle x$.

+(c) Cut a circular piece of paper with a diameter of $2\triangle x$ and place it on the floor at the position x.
 Then fire the projectile at the target.
-Did the ball land within $x\pm\delta x$?
+Did you hit it?